simonambridge/RTFAP2/README.md

 The client wants a REST API to return:
 - the ratio of transaction success based on the first 6 digits of their credit card no. (Blacklisting of CC Nos.)
 - the ratio of confirmed transactions against fraudulent transactions in the last minute.
-(Roll-Ups by time-windows & txn status)
+(Solr query to scan all in last 10 minutes faceted by status)
 - the moving average of the transaction amount over the last hour compared with the transaction amount per minute.
-(60 min moving average)
+(60 min moving average, Streaming query)
-- Daily Roll-Up of trailing-Weekly and last-Day transaction totals for each merchant.
+- Daily Roll-Up Report of last-Week and last-Day transactions for each merchant.
-- Search capability to search the entire transaction database by merchant, cc#, ccp, amounts.
+- Search capability to search the entire transaction database by merchant, cc_no, cc_type, amounts.

 Performance SLAs:
 - The client wants assurance that his data model can handle 1,000 transactions a sec with stable latencies.
 The client currently handles accounts for over 15000 merchants and hoping to grow to 50,000 in a year.